imavnv/Wine_Classification/README.md

 1)Total sulfur dioxide : Low on red wine and High on white wine

-2) Density : High on red wine and low on white wine
+2)Density : High on red wine and low on white wine

 3)Residual sugar : High on white wine